LorenzHW/Master-Thesis/Code/README.md

 You can either train a new model from scratch or use existing weights (set the corresponding flag inside `variational_autoencoder/mnist.py`).
 In case you create a new model from scratch your weights will be saved to `variational_autoencoder/weights`.
 Additionally, an image will be generated after each epoch.

+### Contribution

+If you need to add a dependency, don't forget to update the environment:

+    conda env export --no-build > environment_{your-os}.yml

+And pip:

+    pip freeze > requirements.txt